jdittrich/userNeedResearchBook/text/dataAnalysis.md

 Annotating your data is a creative process.
 If in doubt, whether an annotation is relevant or not: opt for writing it.
 Later on, it might become useful.
 If you are unsure about something or an idea seems to be far-fetched, just go for it.
 Since you keep data and comments distinguishable from each other, you can always throw stuff out again.
 The goal is not to come up with great annotations, but to wrap your head around the data and to find possible ways to interpreting it.

-### Decide, whether you want to do a digital or analog analysis
+### Decide whether you want to do a digital or analog analysis

-After annotating your data you should take the decision in which media you want to conduct your analysis: Digital in a word processor, where lines hold the basic units of data, or analog on paper, where sticky notes are your means of dealing with the data.
+After annotating your data you should take the decision in which media you want to conduct your analysis:

+- Digitally in a word processor, where lines hold the basic units of data
+- Analog on paper, where sticky notes are your means of dealing with the data.

 The analysis methods described here can be used in both media.
-Nevertheless, each way has different strengths.
+Nevertheless, each medium has different strengths.

 ![Analyzing data analog by using sticky notes.
 Theme are written on yellow sticky notes, themes of themes are written on orange sticky notes](images/affinityDiagram2.jpg)